How To Convert A Room To Altitude

 Interested in having altitude in your facility?

-If you have considered adding a simulated altitude training room in your facility or converting an unused room, start a conversation with Chris at Xtreme International.
+If you have considered adding a simulated altitude training room in your facility or converting an unused room, you can find out more about Xtreme International by contacting their Australian distributors, Forte Fitness Solutions.
 You may be surprised how easy it is to upgrade your facility and introduce a new training solution to your members.

 Chris Chatto - Xtreme International - Altitude by Design - Interview with Craig MacChris Chatto is a mechanical engineer and technical specialist from Xtreme International (Altitude by Design).
-This interview was conducted in November 2018 and compiled by Craig Mac for the What’s New in Fitness Magazine – Summer 2018 Edition.
+This interview was conducted in November 2018 and compiled by Craig Mac for the What’s New in Fitness Magazine.

 What is Air Locker Training